-- they host the data and data pipelines for creating ML models and
+- they host the data and data pipelines to create ML models and

-- because they are as standard based on git lfs.
+- since they are as standard based on git lfs.

-You can create or access existing ML projects (=data repositories) through the marketplace.
+You can create or access existing projects through ML projects.

 The goal within data repositories is to cover the actual value added steps in creating and deploying a ML model.

 In the next chapter we will talk about the different data pipelines existing in data repositories.

 In MLReef you can find three different types of data pipelines: